lloydkevin/kevinlloyd.net/content/blog/2022-01-25-entity-framework-datetime-now-timezone.md

 ### The Better Fix

 Use [DateTimeOffset](https://ardalis.com/why-use-datetimeoffset/).
-If you're using and storing DateTimeOffset in your application, even a SQL comparison using `GETDATE()` or `SYSDATETIME()` will be evaluted correctly since all the timezone information would be baked into the data.
+If you're using and storing DateTimeOffset in your application, even a SQL comparison using `GETDATE()` or `SYSDATETIME()` will be evaluated correctly since all the timezone information would be baked into the data.

-That way it won't matter where your SQL Server or Applicaiton Server are running.
+That way it won't matter where your SQL Server or Application Server are running.

 ## References: